 Geodatabases and Shapefiles can achieve similar goals.
 However, geodatabases offer significant advantages:

+There are actually two types of geodatabases: file (GDB) and personal (MBD).
 Personal geodatabases were the precursor to file databases and are the default for Microsoft Access.

 To learn more about personal databases, as well as the differences between the two database types check out the article below.